ASGGroupVic/EC2-auto-operator/README.md

 ###CIDR block

-Request GIA to provide you a CIDR block for your new VPC.
-Then yourself work out the IP address ranges for each subnets.
-The main rule to pick an appropriate range is to ensure they don't overlap each other.
+Request GIA to provide you a CIDR block for the new VPC.

 - Dev is done: `10.49.36.0/22`
-- IP range examples for different [DEV subnets] (/residata-dev/parameters/rddev-vpc-params.json)

 ###SSH Keypair

-Created a SSH keypair from EC2 Console in your AWS account
+Created a SSH keypair from EC2 Console->KeyPairs in your AWS account.
+Then upload the key file to rattic.

 Dev: https://rattic.eqx.realestate.com.au/cred/detail/4254/